sbirdsill/PowerShell-PC-Inventory/README.md

 	Add-Member -InputObject $infoObject -MemberType NoteProperty -Name "Monitor 4" -Value $Monitor4 Add-Member -InputObject $infoObject -MemberType NoteProperty -Name "Monitor 4 Serial Number" -Value $Monitor4SN

-### Some systems are reporting errors but the inventory file has full control enabled
+### Some systems are reporting errors, but the inventory file has full control enabled
 This is likely caused by another system that is running the inventory at the same time, causing the CSV file to be locked for editing.
-It shouldn't be a concern as long as the system has an oppurtunity to run the script again.
+It shouldn't be a concern as long as the system has an opportunity to run the script again.

 ### How exactly does the script work?
 It works in the following order: